 BD FACSLyric™ Flow Cytometer

-BD has identified an issue that affects BD FACSVerse™ instruments.
-Specifically, BD has confirmed that some BD FACSLyric™ Flow Cytometers experience higher than expected absolute counts when using BD Trucount™ tubes.
+BD has confirmed that some BD FACSLyric™ Flow Cytometers experience higher than expected absolute counts when using BD Trucount™ tubes.
 Excessive electronic abort counts may affect the ratio of cell population events to bead events, potentially resulting in a falsely high absolute count.

 BD Multitest™ with or without BD Trucount™ tubes are intended for use with FACSLyric™ for the immunological assessment of normal individuals, and patients having, or suspected of having, immune deficiency.
 These reagents determine the percentages and absolute counts of mature human lymphocyte subsets: T, B, and NK cells.